python-adaptive/paper/paper.md

 Additionally, the algorithm should also be fast in order to handle many parallel workers that calculate the function and request new points.
 A simple example is greedily optimizing continuity of the sampling by selecting points according to the distance to the largest gaps in the function values.
 For a one-dimensional function (Fig. @fig:loss_1D) this is to (1) construct intervals containing neighboring data points, (2) calculate the Euclidean distance of each interval and assign it to the candidate point inside that interval, and finally (3) pick the candidate point with the largest Euclidean distance.
-In this paper, we describe a class of algorithms that rely on local criteria for sampling, such as in the previous mentioned example.
+In this paper, we describe a class of algorithms that rely on local criteria for sampling, such as in the previously mentioned example.
 Here we associate a *local loss* to each of the *candidate points* within an interval, and choose the points with the largest loss.
-In the case of the integration algorithm the loss could just be an error estimate.
+In the case of the integration algorithm, the loss is the error estimate.
 The most significant advantage of these *local* algorithms is that they allow for easy parallelization and have a low computational overhead.

-![Visualization of a simple point choosing algorithm for a blackbox function (grey).
+![Visualization of a simple point choosing algorithm for a black box function (grey).
 The existing data points (green) $\{x_i, y_i\}_{i \in 1...4}$ and corresponding candidate points (red) in the middle of each interval.
 Each candidate point has a loss $L$ indicated by the size of the red dots.
 The candidate point with the largest loss will be chosen, which in this case is the one with $L_{1,2}$.
 ](figures/loss_1D.pdf){#fig:loss_1D}

 ![Comparison of homogeneous sampling (top) with adaptive sampling (bottom) for different one-dimensional functions (red) where the number of points in each column is identical.
-We see that when the function has a distince feature---such as with the peak and tanh---adaptive sampling performs much better.
+We see that when the function has a distinct feature---such as with the peak and tanh---adaptive sampling performs much better.
 When the features are homogeneously spaced, such as with the wave packet, adaptive sampling is not as effective as in the other cases.](figures/adaptive_vs_grid.pdf){#fig:adaptive_vs_grid}

+![Comparison of homogeneous sampling (top) with adaptive sampling (bottom) for different two-dimensional functions where the number of points in each column is identical.
+](figures/adaptive_2D.pdf){#fig:adaptive_2D}

 #### We provide a reference implementation, the Adaptive package, and demonstrate its performance.
 We provide a reference implementation, the open-source Python package called Adaptive[@Nijholt2019a], which has previously been used in several scientific publications[@vuik2018reproducing; @laeven2019enhanced; @bommer2019spin; @melo2019supercurrent].